 Deep learning layers

-Instead of using known variables to predict unknowns, deep learning uses looks at layers of the data to recognize latent features of the data.
+Instead of using known variables to predict unknowns, deep learning uses looks at layers of the data to recognise latent features of the data.

 Deep learning results

-The new approach with deep learning is to replace the formulation and specification of the model with hierarchical characterizations (or layers) that learn to recognize latent features of the data from the regularities in the layers.
+The new approach with deep learning is to replace the formulation and specification of the model with hierarchical characterisations (or layers) that learn to recognise latent features of the data from the regularities in the layers.

 Advanced Analytics from SAS

 Deep learning is just one technique in the data scientist's toolkit.
-Learn about other advanced analytics techniques, including forecasting, text analytics and optimization.
+Learn about other advanced analytics techniques, including forecasting, text analytics and optimisation.